Earl of Halifax: 1714 and 1715 creations

 The title was recreated in 1714 for Charles Montagu, 1st Baron Halifax, First Lord of the Treasury to George I, along with the courtesy title of Viscount Sunbury.
 Both titles were created with remainder to heirs male.
-A member of the prominent Montagu family, he was the son of George Montagu, younger son of Henry Montagu, 1st Earl of Manchester (see the Duke of Manchester).
+A member of the prominent Montagu family, he was the son of George Montagu, younger son of Henry Montagu, 1st Earl of Manchester (see the Duke of Manchester article).
 Montagu had already been created Baron Halifax, of Halifax in the County of York, in 1700, with remainder, failing heirs male of his own, to his nephew George, son and heir of his brother Edward Montagu.

 On Lord Halifax's death in 1715 the viscountcy and earldom became extinct.
 He was succeeded in the barony according to the special remainder by his nephew George Montagu.
 Less than a month after his uncle's death, both titles were revived in his favour, making him Earl of Halifax and Viscount Sunbury.
 He was succeeded by his son, the second Earl, who was a prominent statesman.
 However, on his death in 1771 all the titles became extinct.

 1944 creation

 The title was created for a fourth time in the Peerage of the United Kingdom in 1944 for Edward Wood, 3rd Viscount Halifax, the former Foreign Secretary and former Viceroy of India.
 The Wood family descends from Francis Wood, of Barnsley.
 His second son, Francis Wood, was created a baronet, of Barnsley in the County of York, in 1784, with remainder to his elder brother, the Reverend Henry Wood, and failing him to the sons of his younger brother, Charles Wood (who had died two years earlier).
 He was succeeded according to the special remainder by his nephew, the second Baronet (the son of Charles Wood).

 His son, the third Baronet, was a prominent Liberal politician and served as Chancellor of the Exchequer from 1846 to 1852, during which he became notorious for the policies he followed during the Great Famine in Ireland.
 In 1866 he was created Viscount Halifax, of Monk Bretton in the West Riding of the County of York, in the Peerage of the United Kingdom.
 His aforementioned grandson, the third Viscount, was also a noted politician.
 In 1925, nine years before he succeeded his father, he was himself raised to the Peerage of the United Kingdom as Baron Irwin, of Kirby Underdale in the County of York.
 In 1944 he was further honoured when he was made Earl of Halifax.
 As of 2018 the titles are held by his grandson, the third Earl, who succeeded his father in 1980.

 Another member of the Wood family was the Conservative politician Richard Wood, Baron Holderness.
 He was the second son of the first Earl of Halifax.

+The dynastic motto is "I like my choice", originally "Perseverando" (Latin for "Persevering"), changed after the 1st Earl's decision to abandon his office in the household of the Prince of Wales.

 The family seat is Garrowby Hall, near Garrowby in the East Riding of Yorkshire.